Fairchild 21

-The Kreider-Reisner KR-21-A was a 1928 American two-seat monoplane.
+The Kreider-Reisner KR-21-A is a 1928 American two-seat biplane.
 It was designed and built by the Kreider-Reisner Aircraft Company of Hagerstown, Maryland.
 Fairchild Aircraft took over Kreider-Reisner in 1929 and continued to build them, as the Fairchild KR-21, later the Fairchild 21.

 Design and development

+Designed by Fred Seiler Jr., H.L.
+Puckett states "over 200 were built in 6 different models."

-The KR-21-A was a low-wing braced monoplane with two open tandem cockpits and powered by a 100 hp (60 kW) Kinner K-5 radial piston engine.
+The KR-21-A was a wire braced biplane with two open tandem cockpits and powered by a 100 hp (60 kW) Kinner K-5 radial piston engine.
 It was of mixed construction and had a fixed tailwheel landing gear and was fitted with dual controls.

 The KR-21-B was a more powerful biplane development, using a 125 bhp Kinner B-5 engine.
-Five were produced, three built as -B models and two converted from the -A.